JoKerDii/Personalized-Medicine/README.md

 ## Future Work

-1. Upcoming other three NN based models.
+1. Upcoming other three or more NN based models.
 2. Combine / stack NN models.
 3. Build Non-static NN models.
 It is reported that non-static NN models are always better than static NN models.
-4. Concatenating multiple word vector representations (e.g. pubmed_w2c_400D and BioConceptVec).
+4. Concatenate multiple word vector representations (e.g. pubmed_w2c_400D and BioConceptVec).
 In addition to word vectors trained from PubMed, biological concepts are important features.
 5. Deal with imbalanced text data by sentence / word augmentation using [nlpaug](https://github.com/makcedward/nlpaug).
+6. Build a hybrid model / multi-model: one part trained on text data, the other trained on sequence data to capture genetic variants ( like what [DeepSEA](https://github.com/SUSE/DeepSea) does? )
-6. Let's think...
+7. Let's think...

 ## Environment

 python 3.8

-pytorch 1.7.1
+pytorch 1.7.0

 ## Directory